DGCurry/SQL-Converter/README.md

 6. Run the MWE2 workflow in the `nl.tue.gtl.tql` project.
 If there are errors try cleaning the project: `project > clean...`
 7. Now right click on `nl.tue.gtl.tql` to run it as an eclipse application.
 8. Create a new project or open one of the example projects in the "examples" folder.
 9. If you wish to run the generated SQL use the `nl.tue.gtl.tql.runner` project.
-This is a console application that executes all the generated SQl files in the "examples" folder, and outputs the results to the console.
+This is a console application that executes all the generated SQL files in the "examples" folder, and outputs the results to the console.